Group 47: Background of Der Ruf

 In the spring of 1945, Der Ruf, Zeitung der deutschen Kriegsgefangenen in USA (The Call: Newspaper of German War Prisoners) was begun in a Rhode Island POW camp, Fort Philip Kearny, as part of American re-education for German POWs.
 It was edited by Curt Vinz, working with Alfred Andersch and Hans Werner Richter.
 Upon their return to Germany they planned to publish a successor magazine under the title Der Ruf – unabhängige Blätter der jungen Generation (The Call – Independent paper of the Younger Generation), which first appeared on 15 August 1946.
-The magazine was printed from literary texts, but the publishers (Andersch and Richter) understood it was primarily a political body, in which they argued for a free Germany as a bridge between East and West.
+Although the magazine also published literary texts, the publishers (Andersch and Richter) understood it primarily as a political publication, in which they argued for a free Germany as a bridge between East and West.
 They were also critical of the American occupation forces, which led to the prohibition of the April 1947 Ruf by the Information Control Division of the American Occupation Zone.
 After the dismissal of the editor, the magazine reappeared with a new political orientation, headed by Erich Kuby.
 However, it had lost its importance and was finally discontinued.

 After Ruf ceased publication, Hans Werner Richter began to plan a successor magazine, which he wanted to dub Der Skorpion (The Scorpion).
 On the 6 and 7 September in 1947, Richter held an editorial meeting with authors from the area of the planned newspaper in Ilse Schneider-Lengyel's house, on Bannwaldsee, near Füssen.
 Their manuscripts were read and discussed together, as well as the private purpose of the future magazine.
 While Der Skorpion was never actually published, the first meeting of Gruppe 47 was developed from this meeting near Bannwaldsee.
 With regard to the group's history, Richter later explained: "The origin of Group 47 was of a political-publicistic nature.
 It was not created by literati, but by politically committed publicists with literary ambitions."